 Bit rate and Baud rate, these two terms are often used in data communication.
 Bit rate is simply the number of bits (i.e., 0’s and 1’s) transmitted in per unit time.
 While Baud rate is the number of signal units transmitted per unit time that is needed to represent those bits.

-The crucial difference between bit rate and baud rate that one change of state can transmit one bit, or slightly more or less than one bit that depends on the modulation technique used.
+The crucial difference between bit rate and baud rate that one change of state can transfer one bit, or slightly more or less than one bit that relies on the modulation technique used.
 Hence, the given equation defines the relation between the two:

 Bit rate = baud rate x the number of bit per baud

 If we talk about computer efficiency, the bit rate is the more important where we want to know how long it takes to process each piece of information.
 But when we are more concerned about how that data is moved from one place to another we emphasize on the baud rate.
 The fewer signals required, the more efficient the system and the less bandwidth needed to transmit more bits.